-What then is "alternative education"?
-An alternative school is one that offers the same basic curriculum as the "traditional" school but uses alternative delivery methods.
+Our alternative school is one that offers the same basic curriculum as the "traditional" school but uses alternative delivery methods.
 Just as some of us learn best visually, and others acoustically or kinesthetically, students' unique characteristics cause them to learn best in situations that support their individual needs.
 While the structure of the alternative program may vary from site to site, the following common effective characteristics have been identified:

 - Small size

-- Supportive environment
+- Sense of community among staff and students

 - Individual educational planning

-- Many choices for delivery of instruction
+- Choices for delivery of instruction

 - Autonomy and democratic structure

 - Broad participation of family and community

-- Well defined standards and rules
+- Well defined standards and expectations

-- Targeted services
+- Focus on personal, social, emotional and academic development

 - Accountability and constant evaluation

 - Support of school districts

 - School environment which is safe, disciplined, and drug free

 - Opportunities for community involvement

 Effective alternative schools serve a segment of the population whose needs differ from others.
-They are not exclusively remediation centers.
-They are also designed to meet the needs of gifted students.
+We are not exclusively a remediation or behavior center.